 How countries can become richer (and in particular how they can reduce mass poverty) is probably the most important question in economics (apart from how to fix climate change).
 And there is a lot of disagreement about what countries should do.
 But the East Asian success stories do seem to have some common themes, including: a strongly interventionist state which nonetheless ensured a role for markets; investment in human and physical capital; and,most important for our theme here, a heavy use of exports to the world economy.

 For relatively small economies such as South Korea and especially Hong Kong and Taiwan, the local market is too small to provide a base for efficient manufacturing, where economies of scale tend to be important to get costs down.
 Beyond that, tapping into the global export market exposes companies to brutal competition and forces them to improve both costs and quality, eventually allowing a globally competitive manufacturing base to develop (Samsung, Taiwan Semiconductor).
 Singapore and Hong Kong long ago stopped being competitive manufacturing centres and have moved into high end services, particularly finance.
 South Korea and Taiwan are facing a difficult transition to either (even) more advanced manufacturing or other technology-based economic activities.
-They have benefited from the development of the Chinese economy but now face increasing competition from that same country.
+They have benefited from the development of the mainland Chinese economy but now face increasing competition from that same economy.

 China too built much of its economic success on accessing the global market, using what used to be its cheap labour, combined with capital from Hong Kong and overseas Chinese investors.
 Unlike South Korea and Hong Kong, China has its own very large market now – its access to data is unparalleled and may be a decisive advantage in the further growth of digital services.